Myer Prinstein: Early life

-Prinstein was Jewish and was born in Szczuczyn, in Russian-ruled Poland.
-His parents, Jacob and Julia Prinstein (born Jankiel Prinsztejn and Judes Rubinsztejn), emigrated to New York City in 1883 and soon thereafter moved to Syracuse, New York, where Myer was raised.
-They had five daughters and four sons; Jacob was a grocer and baker.
-Myer was the third child.
+Prinstein was Jewish and was born in Szczuczyn, in Russian-ruled Congress Poland.
+His parents, Jacob and Julia Prinstein (born Jankiel Prinsztejn and Judes Rubinsztejn), emigrated to New York City.
+In 1883, when Myer was five, the family moved to Syracuse and resided at 724 Orange Street, currently McBride St., in the predominantly Jewish neighborhood of the 7th Ward, on the East side of downtown.
+Myer began competing in track and field while he attended the public Syracuse High School, which later became Central High, and he was a member of the local YMCA team.
+The family had five daughters and four sons; his father Jacob was a grocer and baker.
+Myer was the third oldest son and the fourth child.